mdn/content/files/en-us/web/api/clipboarditem/presentationstyle/index.md

 The read-only **`presentationStyle`** property of the {{domxref("ClipboardItem")}} interface returns a string indicating how an item should be presented.

-For example, in some contexts an image might displayed inline, while in others it might be represented as an attachment.
+For example, in some contexts an image might be displayed inline, while in others it might be represented as an attachment.

 ## Value